JoaoCampos07/Docker/General-questions.md

           Add > Docker Support.

+### What is `Dockarized` an application ?
+We make a small change in our application.
+We add a `Docker File`, a plain text file with all the instructions to run our application in a Docker Container.
+So, after docker we dont need deploy instructions files to deploy we have the Docker file that describes everthing.

+### What kind of processes the Containers can represent ?
+The container can represent long-term processe's like Web servers, or short-term processes like Batch jobs that we do with Scripts in Windows to them run them was services.

+<br></br>
+## Setting up Dockerfile and building images

 ### Each commands i have in the docker file ?
 We have :
 - From : `Specify Base image.
 To start the container __From__ a basic operation system base image`